Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: Mathematical Models

 \subsection{Random Intentions with Epistemic Uncertainty}

-For each \gls{ov}, we define a discrete-valued intention variable $\iota$ sampled from a finite intent set $I$ with a probabilistic distribution $p_{\iota}$.
+For each \gls{ov}-$j$, we use a discrete-valued random variable $\iota^{(j)}$ sampled from a finite intent set $I^{(j)}$ with a probabilistic distribution $p_{\iota^{(j)}}$ to represent its unknown intention.
 Based on this, we assume that each \gls{ov} is controlled by the following intention-encoded policy,

-where $\tau_{k}$ is a predefined feedforward control input for $k\!\in\!\mathbb{N}$ with proper dimensions, and $K(\iota)$ and $L(\iota)$ are the feedback and the feedforward control gain matrices of proper dimensions, respectively.
-Eq.~\eqref{eq:linear_policy} defines a representative control policy that covers feedback control, feedforward control, and interaction with other \glspl{ov}.
-Substituting Eq.~\eqref{eq:linear_policy} to Eq.~\eqref{eq:oppo}, we obtain the closed-loop dynamic model of \gls{ov} as
+where $\tau_{k}^{(j)}$ is a predefined feedforward control input with proper dimensions, and $K^{(j)}$ and $L^{(j)}$ are the feedback and the feedforward control gain matrices of proper dimensions, encoded by the intention $\iota^{(j)}$, respectively.
+Such an intention-encoded policy reflects how the ego assumes the driving style of an \gls{ov}, such as \textit{antagonistic}, \textit{ignorant}, and \textit{cooperative}.
+Understanding all possible driving styles of the \glspl{ov} helps the \gls{ev} generate a reasonable control policy.
+Moreover, Eq.~\eqref{eq:linear_policy} is defined to cover the most common control modes in practice, namely feedback control, feedforward control, and interaction with other \glspl{ov}, for representativeness.